• Skip to primary navigation

 Aysh Abu Laham (Mini Saudi Pizzas)

-Aerial view of three Aysh Abu Laham (Mini Saudi Pizzas) on a wooden board.
+Aerial view of two Aysh Abu Laham (Mini Saudi Pizzas) on a wooden board next to lemon and parsley.

 Other Dishes